raspberrypilearning/ada-code-samples/contributing.md

 ## Issues

-If you find a mistake, bug, or other problem, please [open an issue](https://github.com/raspberrypilearning/ada-code-samples/issues) in this repository.
+If you find a mistake, bug, or other problem, please [open an issue](https://github.com/raspberrypilearning/ada-code-samples/issues) in this repository using the [issues template](https://github.com/raspberrypilearning/ada-code-samples/blob/main/.github/ISSUE_TEMPLATE/custom.md) as a guide.

 ## Pull requests